djalbat/murmuration/README.md

 The remainder of the points pertain to the statement itself.
 An exhaustive description of the various methods available is given at the end of this subsection.

 * The `selectFromAccount()` is defined in the application's own `Statement` class, again more on this later.
-* The `where()` method takes a plain old JavaScript object, the assumption being that the property values should be equated.
+* The `where()` method takes a plain old JavaScript object.
 * The `one()` method takes a handler that is called if one row is returned.
 * The `else()` method takes a handler that is called in all other cases.
 * The `catch()` method takes a handler that is called should execution fail.

-Note that in this case, the `abort()` is provided directly.
+Note that the assumption with passing a plain old JavaScript object in order to generate a `WHERE` clause is that the property values should be equated.
+Note also that the `abort()` function is provided directly to the `catch()` method.

 In the following example, rows in a table holding temporary reset table are deleted when they expire.